refinedev/refine/documentation/docs/api-reference/core/hooks/live/useSubscription.md

 You can pass any additional parameters to the [`liveProvider`][live-provider]'s [`subscribe`][live-provider-subscribe] method.

-Hooks that use `useSubscription` internally, send the query's parameters(pagination, metaData, sort, filters, etc.) information along with this prop.
+Hooks that use `useSubscription` internally, send the query's parameters(pagination, meta, sort, filters, etc.) information along with this prop.

 [Refer to LiveProvider's "Supported Hooks Subscription" section for which hooks are using `useSubscription` internally &#8594][supported-hooks-subscription]